koheiw/LSX/cran-comments.md

 ## Purpose

-- Update to reflect new modular structure of quanteda + quanteda.textstats
+- Update to reflect new modular structure of quanteda and quanteda.textstats
+- Remove quanteda.textmodels from dependencies

 ## Test environments